-White Asparagus has been identified as the ideal candidate crop for this project where the currently extensive waste stream shall be exploited to develop new, innovative drying strategies.
+White asparagus has been identified as the ideal candidate crop for this project where the currently extensive waste stream shall be exploited to develop new, innovative drying strategies.
 Importantly, these strategies shall concentrate on maintaining maximum flavour in the final dried powder(s), which are to be used as a clean-label food ingredient.
 Processing strategies developed will be evaluated for their generic applicability to other vegetables such as tomato, bell pepper and eggplant.

 We aim to overcome science and technology hurdles to optimise vegetable waste conversion in the most sustainable manner and by retaining quality by specifically focusing on flavour and aroma characteristics.
 State of the art metabolomics approaches will be designed to direct the production process.
 Prototype, high-value natural ingredients shall be produced with maximum resource usage, which meet consumer demands both in terms of sensory quality and sustainability.

-The project unites the complementary expertise of two academic partners with strong, relevant track records with industrial representatives from the main links in the food value chain and the Institute of Sustainable Process Technology as project coordinator.
+The project unites the complementary expertise of 2 academic partners with strong, relevant track records with industrial representatives from the main links in the food value chain and the Institute of Sustainable Process Technology as project coordinator.